top of page

 58melvill_8.jpg

-At the entrance to the office complex, a wall of black steel-framed glass windows and front doors are recessed behind the original façade of three architecturally strong arches.
-The original wide passages define the office interiors, and the new boardroom was completed with reclaimed and restored parquet found underneath some laboratory’s carpets.
+The entrance to the office complex is defined by a recessed wall of black steel-framed glazing and doors, set behind the original façade of three architecturally strong arches.
+These retained elements establish continuity with the site’s past.
+Internally, the original wide passageways define the office layout, while the boardroom floor was created using reclaimed parquet uncovered beneath former laboratory carpets.

 Previous